How to Convert a Bank Statement PDF to Excel: Complete 2026 Guide

 Is it safe to upload my bank statement to an online converter?

-Yes — provided the service uses HTTPS and deletes files after processing.
-Our converter uses HTTPS encryption for all file transfers and permanently deletes every file after 24 hours.
-We never share or sell your financial data.
+Yes — provided the service uses HTTPS and deletes files after processing. bankstatementengine.com uses HTTPS encryption for all file transfers and permanently deletes every file after 24 hours.
+Financial data is never shared, sold, or stored beyond that window.

 Why does my bank statement have different columns to the output?

-Different banks use different layouts — some have separate debit/credit columns, others have a single "Amount" column with positive/negative numbers.
-Our converter standardises everything into separate Date, Description, Debit, Credit, and Balance columns regardless of the source format.
+Different banks use different layouts — some have separate debit/credit columns, others use a single signed Amount column.
+The converter standardises everything into Date, Description, Debit, Credit, and Balance columns regardless of the source bank format.

 Can I convert multiple months at once?